Gajakesariyogam: Production

 K. P. A. C. Lalitha shot for this film in Shoranur along with another film by her husband Bharathan.

 Themes and influences

 Innocent plays a Malayali man who learns Hindi in this film.
 Innocent went on to play a Hindi-speaking politician in Sandesham (1991).
-The film explores the bond between a man and an elephant, this bond is present in other films such as Aanachandam (2006).
+The film explores the bond between a man and an elephant.
+This bond is seen in other films, such as Aanachandam (2006).
 A scene in the film was based on an incident in the unreleased Malayalam film Chottanikkara Bhagawathi.
 The incident revolved around an art director who was scared of the elephant and started moving after the director called action although the elephant and the mahout did not move.

 Soundtrack

-The song features a song "Aanachantham" with Innocent and the elephant.
-The film is one of the "cutest songs of Mollywood" according to the New Indian Express.
+The soundtrack of the film was composed by Johnson and the lyrics were written by Kaithapram Damodaran Namboothiri.
+The film features two songs and one of which is "Aanachantham" with Innocent and the elephant.
+It is one of the "cutest songs of Mollywood" according to the New Indian Express.